Synesso/scweery/README.markdown

 <pre>
 infer[FurryFriend](petsDB) { connection =>
-  // connection is open and ready for you to make FurryFriends!
+  // connection is open and ready for you to make a FurryFriend!
 }
 </pre>